-As set out in What Stage is the Matter At, your client may have the option to apply for a rehearing if they did not attend the original hearing or to appeal to the Supreme Court if there was an error of law in the original judgment.
+As set out in Determining your client’s options, your client may have the option to apply for a rehearing if they did not attend the original hearing or to appeal to the Supreme Court if there was an error of law in the original judgment.

 If you are considering pursuing one of these options, please contact Homeless Law first as counsel may need to be briefed to advise on the merits of the matter; prepare submissions; and / or do the appearance.
 You should also advise your client that these options carry a risk that increased enforcement costs will be added to the client’s debt.

 Even once judgment has been entered, you can negotiate with the creditor, including, where appropriate, on the basis that the client is judgment proof.
 If your client is judgment proof, the creditor cannot enforce the judgment to reclaim the money owing so, keeping in mind the consequences of relying on being judgment proof, the client does not have to do anything.

 Alternatively (and depending on the client’s instructions, including on whether payment of any amount is possible), you might request an arrangement where the creditor accepts repayment by instalments but with a waiver of any enforcement costs and late payment fees on the basis of your client’s hardship.

 It is also an option for your client to apply to the court for an instalment order (rather than wait for the creditor to do this – see the creditor’s options).
 The client can apply to the court if he or she thinks they can afford to pay a certain amount of money (even if the creditor rejects an instalment offer in the course of negotiations, the Court may still order one).
 Applying for an instalment order stops other enforcement action (except where a bankruptcy notice has been served) by the creditor until the application has been determined.